top of page

-Challenges arising from the absence of organizational strategy
+Challenges arising from the absence of an organizational strategy

 Research shows that only five percent of employees truly understand their company's strategy.
 When employees feel left out, they are less likely to support the company's goals, leading to disengagement and confusion about the company's direction.
 This lack of inclusion in strategic planning can lead to lower quality and creativity in the company's strategies and can contribute to a toxic culture that values certain groups or levels within the organization over others.

-Three separate studies conducted by Zenger Folkman revealed that a leader's ability to think strategically is linked to career advancement.
+Three studies conducted by Zenger Folkman found that a leader's strategic thinking is linked to career advancement.
 These studies, involving over 1300 leaders, found a significant correlation between executive leaders' promotions and their strategic thinking abilities.

 Leaders who lack strategic thinking skills may struggle to align themselves and influence others, making it challenging to achieve success in both personal and professional endeavors.
 Focusing solely on immediate tasks can lead to falling behind, especially in a highly competitive market.